 The university offers 70 undergraduate programmes and 153 postgraduate programmes across four main areas: exact sciences, human sciences, biological sciences and technologies.

-The Monterrey Institute of Technology and Higher Education is a private university system founded in 1943 in Monterrey, Mexico.
+The Monterrey Institute of Technology is a private university system founded in 1943 in Monterrey, Mexico.

 It offers undergraduate, master’s and PhD programmes across a number of disciplines, including engineering, management, social sciences, arts, science and medicines.
 There are 31 campuses across 25 cities in Mexico.